-It is Caltrans policy to avoid contaminated properties, have responsible parties accept responsibility for remediation, and seek reimbursement from responsible parties when remediation and/or monitoring must be conducted.
+It is Caltrans policy to avoid acquisition of contaminated properties, to have responsible parties accept responsibility for remediation when acquisition of contaminated property cannot be avoided, and to obtain reimbursement from responsible parties when Caltrans must conduct remediation and/or monitoring.
 All properties, including those acquired by an implementing agency, shall be investigated for contamination before being considered for incorporation into the State right of way.
-Property containing or potentially containing contamination shall only be acquired or accepted if the benefits and risks are documented, available risk reduction mechanisms are employed, and a policy exception is approved by Department management using criteria established by the Department’s Chief Engineer.
-Download the Contaminated Property Directive - PD-02 (PDF) (633 KB; 03/2009).
+Property containing or potentially containing contamination shall only be acquired or accepted if the benefits and risks are documented, available risk reduction mechanisms are employed, and a policy exception is approved by Department management using criteria established by the Caltrans Chief Engineer.
+Download the Contaminated Property Acquisition Directive - PD-02-R1 (PDF) (226 KB; 07/2020).

 The "Cortese List" (required by Government Code Section 65962.5) contains information about contaminated properties.
 The list must be checked as part of the initial screening for all projects.
 A property's presence on the list has bearing on the local permitting process as well as on compliance with CEQA.
 For example a CE can NOT be prepared for a project that will involve a property that is on the list.

 The list is composed of 5 databases maintained by different state boards and departments.
 All 5 databases must be examined to determine whether a property is actually on the "list".
 The California Environmental Protection Agency is the primary entity responsible for the "Cortese List" and has a webpage which contains links to each of the databases as well as background and history information about the "Cortese List" statute.